ucberkeley/IST-Welcome-Info/README.md

 That should fix the Peer authentication error.

-###Change the Rails environment
+###Different Rails environment

 As noted above, you'll probably have different databases for development and running tests (and maybe production).
-In order to change which database you're using, you need to change the Rails environment.
-Run the following
+In order to migrate the database into a different environment, run the following

     $ bundle exec rake environment RAILS_ENV=(new_environment) db:migrate